readthedocs/readthedocs.org/docs/advertising/ethical-advertising.rst

 **Ethical Ads respect users while providing value to advertisers.**
 We don't track you, sell your data, or anything else.
 We simply show ads to users, based on the content of the pages you look at.
-We also give 10% of our ad space to :ref:`community projects <ethical-advertising:Community Ads>`, as our way of saying thanks to the open source community.
+We also give 10% of our ad space to :ref:`community projects <advertising/ethical-advertising:Community Ads>`, as our way of saying thanks to the open source community.

-We talk a bit below about :ref:`our worldview on advertising <ethical-advertising:Our Worldview>`, if you want to know more.
+We talk a bit below about :ref:`our worldview on advertising <advertising/ethical-advertising:Our Worldview>`, if you want to know more.

 .. important::